Tail call: In assembly

-After subroutine A completes, it will then return directly to the return address of foo, omitting the unnecessary ret statement.
+After subroutine bar completes, it will then return directly to the return address of foo, omitting the unnecessary ret statement.

 Typically, the subroutines being called need to be supplied with parameters.
-The generated code thus needs to make sure that the call frame for A is properly set up before jumping to the tail-called subroutine.
+The generated code thus needs to make sure that the call frame for bar is properly set up before jumping to the tail-called subroutine.
 For instance, on platforms where the call stack does not just contain the return address, but also the parameters for the subroutine, the compiler may need to emit instructions to adjust the call stack.
 On such a platform, for the code: